orao-network/solana-vrf/callback/README.md

     going to be used as a request authority — this PDA will sign the CPI call to the `Request` instruction so that the request could be authorized by the Callback VRF.
-2. Program must have an instruction that is going to invoke the `Request` instruction via CPI.
+2. Program may have an instruction that is going to invoke the `Request`/`RequestAlt` instruction via CPI.

 Client programs can have one or more instructions that can be used as callbacks.